wdporter/i-am-that-ebook/src/94-you-are-beyond-space-and-time/readme.md

 <p><b>Q:</b> If being happy is the same as being free from fear and worry, can it not be said that absence of
 trouble is the cause of happiness?</p>

-<p><b>M:</b> A state of absence, of non-existence, cannot be a cause — the pre-existence of a cause is implied
+<p><b>M:</b> A state of absence, of nonexistence, cannot be a cause — the pre-existence of a cause is implied
 in the notion.
 Your natural state, in which nothing exists, cannot be a cause of becoming; the causes are hidden in the great and mysterious power of memory.
 But your true home is in nothingness, in emptiness of all content.</p>